Powerful Looping Strategies: Iterating Files and Lists in Bash Scripts

 1. Iterating Over Standard Lists

-The most common use case involves iterating over a space-separated list of items.
+The simplest use case is iterating over a short list of words written directly in the script.

 Syntax